phwl/elec3607-lab/labs/lab4-wspr/README.md

 ## Question 4 - Modifying wsprcan/wsprd.c (60\%)

-Using the ```parecfile/parecfile.c``` code as an example, modify ```wsprcan/wsprd.c``` so that it takes input from pulseaudio instead of the file.
+Using the ```parecfile/parecfile.c``` code as an example, modify ```wsprcan/wsprd.c``` so that it takes input from pulseaudio instead of the file (do this in a copy of the wsprcan directory called pa-wsprcan that can be made using ```cp -r wsprcan pa-wpsrcan```).
 Demonstrate that your program works by playing a file in the background and decoding it with your modified program.
 The supplied script, wspr-test does this for you:
 ```bash
 elec3607@raspberrypi:~/elec3607-lab/labs/lab4-wspr $ cat wspr-test
 #!/bin/bash